HOW TO TINT PLASTER: ADDING COLOR

-When placing an order, pick from our 130 standard colors as shown above.
+When placing an order, pick from our 60 standard colors.
 The colors are an average representation of the final color on your walls, depending on burnishing or sealing.
 If choosing custom colors, contact us at firstname.lastname@example.org.

 ALL ABOUT COLORANTS

 Most paint companies use liquid colorants to tint their products.
 These are sometime referred to as 'Universal Tints'.
 There are about a dozen different colorants that are used in combination to produce specific colors.
-Usually 2 to 4 colors are used to craft the desired color.
-Most of the colors in this set are from naturally produced oxides, and a few are synthetic.
+Usually 2 to 4 pigments are used to craft the desired color.
+Most universal tints are from naturally produced oxides, and a few are synthetic.

 Here's a list of the most common colorants used to tint plasters and paints.
 They’re referred to by their common name or a designated letter (don’t expect it to make sense):